samirwadkar31/Dynamic_Routing_For_MicroServices_Using_Application_Gateway/README.md

 ![image](https://github.com/samirwadkar31/Dynamic_Routing_For_MicroServices_Using_Application_Gateway/assets/74359548/b5eca04c-ece9-40c6-ba47-dd0752f8151f)

 We can add VMs, VMSS, Availibality sets, On-premises VMS, Specific ip address or domain names in backend pools of Application Gateway.
-It also has WAF, Web Application Firewall, which enhances the security of our applications.<br>
+It also has WAF feature, Web Application Firewall, which enhances the security of our applications.<br>
 <br>

 Have created http listener wich listens on http port 80.
 You can create for https port 443, custom ports like 8089 etc as per the requirement.